Efficacy of All Day Kindergartenby Becton Loveless

 The 37 non-mandated states have found a way to offer all day kindergartens anyway.
 They piece together available federal funding, available state funds, and in the case of private and parochial schools, parent-paid tuition to cover the cost of approximately 540 additional hours of class yearly.
 And not only have these academically enriching curriculums succeeded in benefiting children of all socio-economic levels, the programs they provide have quieted most of the qualms of early opponents.

-According to another study undertaken by the U.S. Department of Education under the auspices of the NCES, children in all day pubic school kindergartens showed greater academic achievement in reading and math at the end of the school year than their counterparts in half day public kindergartens.
+According to another study undertaken by the U.S. Department of Education under the auspices of the NCES, children in all day public school kindergartens showed greater academic achievement in reading and math at the end of the school year than their counterparts in half day public kindergartens.
 Their scores showed a 12.8% gain in reading between fall and spring assessments and a 10.3% gain in math.
 They were also more likely to demonstrate advanced reading skills by the end of the term.

 Furthermore, a growing accumulation of research suggests that a young child's early access to a full day of education contributes to his or her enhanced ability to read and cognitively perform throughout life.
 One such study was the Milton View, undertaken for the Milton WI Board of Education as it was involved in deciding whether or not to initiate an all day kindergarten program.
 The study found that “Full-day kindergarteners exhibit more independent learning, classroom involvement, productivity in work with peers and reflectiveness than half-day kindergarteners.”